abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 It contains the partitions `Attach`, `Base`, `Container`, etc.

-All source files for each partition are now placed into a separate sub-directory.
+The source files for a specific partition are now grouped together into a dedicated sub-directory.
 Here is a screenshot of the `Base` partition in Visual Studio
 Explorer: